 Detailed description:

-the maintenance of clinical effect of the rapidly-dissolving tablet dosage form of
+evaluating the maintenance of clinical effect of the rapidly-dissolving tablet dosage form

-Patients will be asked to take an equivalent dose of the rapidly-dissolving tablet form of
+enrolled.
+Patients will be asked to take an equivalent dose of the rapidly-dissolving tablet

-risperidone for 4 weeks of treatment.
-Other psychotropic medications taken at study entry
+form of risperidone for 4 weeks of treatment.
+Other psychotropic medications taken at study

-may be continued throughout the study, providing the dose was stable prior to entry for a
+entry may be continued throughout the study, providing the dose was stable prior to entry

 escalation/reduction of rapidly-dissolving risperidone tablets is not permitted.
 Study